ccarmona1/react-github/README.md

 - `yarn test` - Run tests
 - `yarn lint` - Check code quality
 - `yarn lint:strict` - Strict linting with zero warnings

+## Future implementations:

+- Implementation of an AbortController to avoid sending the same request to GitHub without resolving a previous one.